The “In-Between” Stage of Wealth

 I think of this as the “in-between” stage.
 Most of my clients come to me somewhere in this phase, usually 5-15 years from retirement.

-For many people, that can feel a little stagnant.
+I think for many people, that can feel a little stagnant.
 The spreadsheet improves year after year, but your actual life might feel like it’s been put on hold.

 Retirement doesn’t have to be an all-or-nothing decision.
 Work-life balance can shift.
 Hours can be reduced.
 A demanding role can become less so.
 Or, in some cases, one may feel called toward work that is more meaningful but less remunerative: teaching, nonprofit leadership, creative work, or something else entirely.